iman-sharifi-ghb/Function-Approximation-and-Adaptive-PID-Gain-Tuning-using-Neural-Networks-and-Reinforcement-Learning/README.md

-# Function-Approximation-and-Adaptive-PID-Gain-Tuning-using-Neural-Networks
+# Function-Approximation-and-Adaptive-PID-Gain-Tuning-using-Neural-Networks-and-Actor-Critic-algorithm
-System Identification and Self-Tuning PID Control using NN
+System Identification and Self-Tuning PID Control using NN and reinforcement learning

-you can read the attached pdf file for learning algorithm and structures.
+You can read the attached pdf file for learning algorithm and structures.

 To see the results, you can run the .m file in matlab.

-if you want to change the dynamic system, you can change the function "NonLinDynamic" in .m file.
+If you want to change the dynamic system, Please just change the function "NonLinDynamic" in .m file.